SublimeApple/dave.-/content/posts/genetic-algorithm-tsp.md

     "Replacement-Approach": elitism_replacement}
 ```

-It intuitively makes sense that crossover has a low probability given that with cities gradual improvements through mutations make more sense than a full reshuffle of a tour.
-Imagine we're at the final generations and have a decent fitness, it's more likely we can "close an edge" through mutation and incrase fitness than by using crossover which will alter the position of many cities.
+It intuitively makes sense that crossover has a low probability given that a tour makes gradual improvements through mutations, and crossovers move more citites around.
+Imagine for instance we're at the final generations and have a decent fitness, it's more likely we can "close an edge" through mutation and incrase fitness than by using crossover which will alter the position of many cities.
+This holds true even with specific crossover techniques aimed specifically at TSP.

 For futher reading on TSP and GAs I can recommend: